Dalian notes on rational Pontryagin classes: Manifold calculus and configuration categories

-\begin{rem} {\rm Configuration categories were not invented in \cite{BoavidaWeiss}.
-We (Boavida de Brito and Weiss) took the concept as we found it in \cite{Andrade}.
-In our enthusiasm we provided many alternative but weakly equivalent descriptions.
+\begin{rem} Configuration categories were not invented in \cite{BoavidaWeiss}.
+We took the concept as we found it in Andrade's thesis \cite{Andrade}.
+Many alternative but weakly equivalent descriptions are given in~\cite{BoavidaWeiss}.
 Configuration categories and closely related notions have also been very important in the recent development of factorization homology.
 See for example \cite{AyFrRo}.
-But in my opinion, the underlying idea that the ordered configuration spaces $\emb(\uli k\,,M)$ of a manifold $M$, taken together for all $k$, should be organized into some bigger structure goes back to Fulton-MacPherson \cite{FulMac} in a complex algebraic geometry setting.
+Perhaps the underlying idea that the ordered configuration spaces $\emb(\uli k\,,M)$ of a manifold $M$, taken together for all $k$, should be organized into some bigger structure goes back to Fulton-MacPherson \cite{FulMac} in a complex algebraic geometry setting.
 Axelrod and Singer \cite{AxSing} exported this idea to differential topology.
 Sinha used the Axelrod-Singer formulation and emphasized its usefulness in manifold calculus, concentrating on the case of a 1-dimensional source manifold.
-See for example \cite{Sinha}. } \end{rem}
+See for example \cite{Sinha}. \end{rem}